AustinStephen/NBADataReplicate/README.md

 # NBADataReplicate
 Author: Austin Stephen
 Date: 3/6/2022
+Contact: astepehn@uwyo.edu

 ## Purpose
-Hosts the data and scripts used to aggregate data used in the MLR3 gallery post "Modeling NBA Game Outcome".
+The csv files and scripts that aggregate the data used in the mlr3 gallery post "Modeling NBA Game Outcome" and "AutoML System to Predict the Outcome of an NBA Game".

 ## Instructions
 To access the data simply read the csv files into your R enviornment.

-To those interested in adding new feature columns, or adding more recent games the scripts directory contains the code used to scrape the data from nba.com curtosey of the nbaR and nbaStatR packages.
+For those interested in examing the scripts used to collect the data to add new features or more recent games the scripts directory contains the Rscripts used to scrape the data.

-To replicate
+To replicate:

-1) Aggregate each season and write the results by running the scripts titled data_make_team_*.R
+1) Aggregate each season and write the results by running the scripts titled data_make_team_*.R .

-This can easily be extended to future season by creating a new script and changing the dates.
+This can easily be extended to future seasons by creating a new script via the same naming conventions and changing the dates.

 2) run manipulate.R to aggregate the data and create the feature columns.
+The function aggregate() contains the feature construction code and can be modified to add new features.

 ## Column Specification